getpopper/popper/docs/sections/guides.md

 This sections explains how to use Popper to launch Jupyter notebooks, which are a useful tool for exploratory work.
-Refactoring successful expirements into your final workflow is easier if you keep the software environment consistent between both, which you can do by defining a container shared between steps.
+Refactoring successful experiments into your final workflow is easier if you keep the software environment consistent between both, which you can do by defining a container shared between steps.

-Some workflows use multiple containers (and `Dockerfiles`), so it is good practice to organize these from the start in a seperate folder.
+Some workflows will require multiple containers (and `Dockerfiles`), so it is good practice to organize these from the start in a seperate folder.
 In `containers/`, create this `Dockerfile`: